 The cooked roast sweet potatoes can be frozen.
-Just make sure they have cooled to room temperature, before placing in a freezer safe container.
+Just make sure they have cooled to room temperature, before placing them in a freezer-safe container.

 Other options would be whole cloves of garlic in their skins, cinnamon, honey, and chilli flakes.

 🍴 Serving suggestions